helium/docs/docs/governance/staking-with-realms.md

   ValidatorStake,
 } from './StakingWithRealms'

 Helium utilizes [Helium Vote](https://heliumvote.com), a native application built by the Helium Foundation to organize and manage vote escrow tokens, delegation, and more.
 Stakes can be created and later managed within Helium Vote at any time at https://heliumvote.com.

 ## Creating a Stake

 Anyone with HNT, MOBILE, or IOT in their Helium Wallet App or Solana-compatible browser wallet (such as Phantom orBackpack) can stake.

 While staking IOT or MOBILE tokens is possible through their respective subDAOs, those positions are only eligible for voting power and cannot currently be delegated for the purposes of earning rewards.

 This guide outlines using Helium Vote with the [Helium Wallet App](/wallets/helium-wallet-app).
-To use Helium Vote on a desktop browser, a Solana-compatible browser wallet can be used (such as Phantom or Backpack) by navagating to https://heliumvote.com.
+To use Helium Vote on a desktop browser, a Solana-compatible browser wallet can be used (such as Phantom or Backpack) by navigating to https://heliumvote.com.

 ### Staking in the Helium Wallet App

 Staking in the Helium Wallet App can be done by navigating to the "Governance" tab within the Helium Wallet.
 Ensure you select the token you want to stake (HNT, MOBILE or IOT) at the top.

 <figure className="screensnippet-wrapper">
   <img src={useBaseUrl('/img/modular-governance/Governance-tab-on-HW.jpg')}
-  style={{ maxHeight: 325, borderRadius: '40px', padding: '14px 16px 20px' }}
+  style={{ maxHeight: 325 }}
+  className="add-border-radius add-shadow add-shadow-margin"
   />
   <figcaption>
       The Governance tab is the fourth tab from the left.
 The HNT stake button at the top is the default selection.